-“Responsibility is the price of greatness.”
-Winston Churchill
+“Responsibility is the price of greatness.” -- Winston Churchill

-As a part of this program, it is important that we all assume the responsibility of our individual roles.
-The role of the coach, the role of the player and the role of the athletic trainer.
+As a part of this program, it is important that we all assume the responsibility of our individual roles: the role of the coach, the role of the player and the role of the athletic trainer.
 Each role begins with making a commitment to the team.
-It is vital that each member of the program agree and fulfill the requirements described herein.
+It is vital that each member of the program fulfill the requirements described herein.

-As a member of the Newport High School Gymnastics’ team, your first responsibility is to read this handbook completely and sign the player contract within the appendix.
+As a member of the Roosevelt High School Gymnastics’ team, your first responsibility is to read this handbook completely and sign the player contract within the appendix.